depletionmode/seg7/README.txt

 ------------------------------------------------------------------------------

 7 segment displays usually have 10 pins.
-Pins 2 and 8 are common - and are connected in either a common-anode (+V) or common-cathode (GND) configuration (you only need to connect one of them).
+Pins 3 and 8 are common - and are connected in either a common-anode (+V) or common-cathode (GND) configuration (you only need to connect one of them).

 NOTE: Seg7 works in the common-anode configuration by default.
-If you have a common-cathode display, you'll need to call the set_cathode() function before write()ing to the display; e.g.: display1.set_cathode(true);
+If you have a common-cathode display, you'll need to call the set_cathode() function, e.g.: display1.set_cathode(true);

 The rest of the pins are mapped as follows:

-a - 10
+a - 7
-b - 9
+b - 6
-c - 7
+c - 4
-d - 5
+d - 2
-e - 4
+e - 1
-f - 2
+f - 9
-g - 1
+g - 10
-dp/h - 6
+dp/h - 5

 Todo